This year my family is quitting sugar, but there would be mutiny if I just cleared out the shelves and said we’re never having cookies again.

 - Preheat the oven to 350F.

-- In a big bowl OR in the bowl of a stand mixer, mix together eggs, coconut oil, honey, molasses and vanilla until well combined.
+- In a big bowl OR the bowl of a stand mixer with a paddle attachment, mix the eggs, coconut oil, honey, molasses, and vanilla until well combined.

-- Let the dough sit for about 5 minutes while you line a cookie sheet with a silpat mat, or lightly grease the cookie sheet.
+- Let the dough sit for about 5 minutes while you line a cookie sheet with a silpat mat or parchment paper, or lightly grease the cookie sheet.

-- Scoop cookies onto the cookie sheet, leaving enough room for expansion*.
+- With a cookie scoop, measure the molasses cookies into even dough balls and place them onto the prepared baking sheet, leaving enough room for expansion.
 Bake for 12 minutes, or until the edges are just slightly darker.

 Notes

-*The cookies will expand less and less the longer the dough sits.
+- The cookies will expand less and less the longer the dough sits.
 My first sheet of cookies, baked as soon as I was done mixing, doubled in size.
 My second sheet of cookies, baked about 20 minutes after the batter was done mixing, barely expanded in size.
-The amount of expansion will not effect the outcome of the recipe.
+The amount of expansion will not affect the taste of the molasses cookies.

 Adapted greatly from Raising Generation Nourished.